agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

-#### Other interesting options

-Other options to look at

-- Finance + SE
-- Finance + DS

 #### Founding a startup

 There seems to be a lot of pointing towards learning to program and learning the business.
-I guess that any skill you learn is useful nad anything you are very good at will put you in a better place to startup.
+I guess that any skill you learn is useful and anything you are very good at will put you in a better place to startup.